-The accompanying schedule of expenditures of federal awards (the schedule) includes the federal award activity of the Commission under programs of the federal government for the year ended December 31, 2023.
+The accompanying schedule of expenditures of federal awards (the schedule) includes the federal award activity of the Commission under programs of the federal government for the year ended December 31, 2024.
 The information is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
 Because the schedule presents only a selected portion of the operations of the Commission, it is not intended to, and does not, present the financial position, changes in net position, or cash flows of the Commission.
 The Commission received federal awards both directly from federal agencies and indirectly through pass-through entities.

-The accompanying schedule of expenditures of federal awards presents only the activity of federal award programs of the Commission and excludes any federal awards of discretely presented component units.
+The accompanying schedule of expenditures of federal awards presents only the activity of federal award programs of the Commission and one discretely presented component unit, Housing Plus, Inc. It excludes any federal awards of the other discretely presented component units.